nickkossolapov/in-bed/README.md

 ```

 ### Add Galleries
-Adding a gallery involved a couple of steps.
+Adding a gallery involves a couple of steps.

 1. Add the images to folder in `./scripts/originals/{folder_name}`.